 - Senior Center

-Emergency Preparedness for Older AmericansNatural disasters are not fun for anyone.
+THERE IS SO MUCH GOING ON AT THE GARDNER SENIOR CENTERNatural disasters are not fun for anyone.
 Unfortunately, they can be especially traumatizing for seniors.
 Older people are more frail and less mobile, making it a challenge for them to respond quickly.
 They may not always have the help they need immediately when they need it to escape a danger zone.
 The thought is frightening, but the good news is that there are plenty of things you can do to prepare yourself for possible emergencies if you're a senior.
 If you're a caretaker or a family member of a senior, you can also take measures to help him/her stay safe during dangerous natural disasters.
 This guide will cover the common types of emergencies that family and caregivers of seniors should be aware of, tips for helping the elderly evacuate when needed, and a handy checklist of items to have and bring with you in the event of an emergency.
 For more information, visit the Senior Living Website.

 We are always in need of candy (soft individually wrapped chocolates in particular) to share with our members and guests.
 We also have a need for yarn and knitting/crochet patterns.
 If you would like to make a monetary donation in honor/memory of someone, please make checks payable to Gardner COA.
 Thank you!!!